gdroguski/CharNet/README.md

     ```
     python predict.py configs/<some_config>.yaml <images_dir> <results_dir>
     ```
-2. If there is WinError for importing a module *.dll it means that you don't have the C++ runtime available, to do so install vcredist or set `USE_CPP` to `False` in conifg
+2. If there is WinError for importing a module *.dll it means that you don't have the C++ runtime available, to do so install vcredist or set `USE_CPP` flag to `False` in config